 Yes.
 You heard it here first.
 Unfortunately, this is a very common issue.
 Sometimes, there’s a defect with the motherboard’s engineering design which causes some parts to break down quicker than the rest—and this is where we come to your rescue.

 These manufacturing defects are the reasons why mobile repairers like us can earn a living.
 And, we do so by fixing their mistakes, so it’s a win-win; you get your device fixed, and we gain a loyal customer.
 Remember, if you service your phone with a qualified technician, you reduce the chances of damaging the device entirely.

-Below are some commonly known manufacturing defects that occurs to Samsung and iPhone devices:
+Below are some commonly known manufacturing defects that occurs to Android and iPhone devices:

-- Note 4: eMMC (which keeps the data storage in phones) error causing the device to auto-reboot or get stuck in a boot loop.
-This is a known manufacturing defect of Note 4 where the eMMC component on the motherboard breaks down.
-The defect is so common that most used smartphone dealers are no longer accepting second-hand Note 4 devices.
+- Oneplus Phone: eMMC (which keeps the data storage in phones) error causing the device to auto-reboot or get stuck in a boot loop.
+This is a known manufacturing defect of Oneplus where the eMMC component on the motherboard breaks down.
+The defect is so common that most used smartphone dealers are no longer accepting second-hand Oneplus devices.

 - iPhone 6 to 6S Plus: Battery begins to drain quickly right after a software update.
 This happens due to the software not being compatible with the battery version.